 We began our journey in Kansas City.
 From there we traveled to Pensacola beach, Florida, then to various spots in Texas, and up to Washington visiting many national parks and tourist destinations.
 Once there we dropped our camper off for much needed repairs.
 The manufacturer had it hauled to the factory in Indiana.
 The repairs took over two months to complete.
 We had to load our stuff into a U-Haul trailer and drive to Indiana to pick it up once the repairs were completed.

 While the RV was in the shop we were contacted by Eric Odom who had an idea to make a movie about RVers.
-We obviously accepted and are now just a few weeks away from filming.
+We obviously accepted!
+The movie will premiere at NomadFest 2018!
 We’ve been on the road for a year and a half and have crisscrossed the country, went to Quartzsite, installed a 1600w solar system, made many great friends, and are finally enjoying life again.
+We finished filming the movie in July 2018, in Salida, Colorado.
+It was a bitter sweet moment and seeing a massive project take life with so many other content creators who fulltime RV.
+So many long hours went in to making this movie EPIC.
+We have lots of episodic content coming up on ENTV, YouTube and now, Patreon!

 Laura & John